-- 1. Click the Add New... button and the next screen will pop-up as shown in Figure 4-44. - Enter the MAC address of the PC (e.g. 00-11-22-33-44-AA) you'd like to control in the MAC Address of Child PC field.
-Or you can choose the MAC address from the All Address in Current LAN drop-down list. - 3.
-Give a description (e.g. Allow Google) for the website allowed to be accessed in the Website Description field. - 4.
-Enter the domain name of the website (e.g. www.google.com) in the Allowed Domain Name field. - 5.
-Select from the Effective Time drop-down list the schedule (e.g. Schedule_1) you want the entry to take effect.
+- Parental Control Check Enable if you want this function to take effect; otherwise, check Disable. - MAC Address of Parental PC In this field, enter the MAC address of the controlling PC, or you can make use of the Copy To Above button below. - MAC Address of Your PC This field displays the MAC address of the PC that is managing this Router.
+If the MAC Address of your adapter is registered, you can click the Copy To Above button to fill this address to the MAC Address of Parental PC field above. - > Website Description Description of the allowed website for the PC controlled. - Schedule The time period allowed for the PC controlled to access the Internet.
+For detailed information, please go to "Access Control → Schedule". - Enable Check this option to enable a specific entry. - Modify Here you can edit or delete an existing entry. - Enter the MAC address of the PC (e.g. 00-11-22-33-44-AA) you'd like to control in the MAC Address of Child PC field, or you can choose the MAC address from the All Address in Current LAN drop-down list. - 3.
+Give a description (e.g. Allow Google) for the website allowed to be accessed in the Website Description field.

+- 4. Enter the allowed domain name of the website, either the full name or the keywords (e.g. google) in the Allowed Domain Name field.
+Any domain name with keywords in it (www.google.com, www - 5.
+Select from the Effective Time drop-down list the schedule (e.g. Schedule_1) you want.
 If there are not suitable schedules for you, click the Schedule in red below to go to the Advance Schedule Settings page and create the schedule you need. - 6.
 In the Status field, you can select Enabled or Disabled to enable or disable your entry. - 7.
 Click the Save button.